christian-schlichtherle/scala-ext/README.md

 Third, tag the commit with `scala-plus-<version>` where `<version>` is the value of the setting key `version`.

-Finally, increment the value of the setting key `version` to the next [semantic version number](https://semver.org) and append `-SNAPSHOT` again.
+Fourth, increment the value of the setting key `version` to the next [semantic version number](https://semver.org) and append `-SNAPSHOT` again.

+Finally, browse to [OSS Nexus Repository Manager](https://oss.sonatype.org/#stagingRepositories), find the staging repository, close and release it.